-The morale of the away side soon took a hit when a great cross from Bruton was headed down by Smith who assisted LIAM TRAVERS for his first goal of the game.
-Travers played the ball over the keeper, and the goal came from a great team move between the three players.
+The morale of the away side soon took a hit when a great cross from Bruton was headed down by Smith who assisted A STRIKER for his first goal of the game.
+The striker played the ball over the keeper, and the goal came from a great team move between the three players.
 Synners 4, 1 Wolviston.

 In the 66th minute Wolviston grabbed themselves another goal when JAKE STOTT jumped high to head home after the ball was whipped into the area.
 The away side still had a mountain to climb in terms of getting themselves back into the game, but they showed how clinical they were when given an opportunity.
 Synners 4, 2 Wolviston.

 A heart in mouth moment for Synners when Mikey McGee appeared to have been clearly brought down in the box.
 The referee blew his whistle, with everyone in the ground believing he was pointing for a penalty.
 However after a few delayed moments, the referee eventually awarded an indirect freekick to Synners as the linesman had flagged for offside previous to the challenge.